-Orange Pistachio Milk Chocolate Chip Cookies
+Orange Pistachio Chocolate Chip Cookies

 pistachio-cookie-1

 So, there’s a proposal to make milk “Tennessee’s official state beverage.”
 It seems like a state’s beverage should be something unique to that state, like, say, Jack Daniel’s Tennessee Whiskey, but I suspect the milk nomination is a nod to Purity Dairies.
-Feel free to enjoy either Tennessee beverage with a few Orange Pistachio Milk Chocolate Chip Cookies.
+Feel free to enjoy either Tennessee beverage with a few Orange Pistachio Chocolate Chip Cookies.

 I couldn’t resist when I saw the tower of these cookies in Lora Brody’s “Chocolate American Style.”
 That bright green pistachio crunch called my name.
 Pistachios and chocolate?
 Oh, yeah.
 I wasn’t sold on the orange zest and almond extract, but it turns out that they give the cookies a slightly floral aftertaste.
 A “what IS that?” kind of flavor that I like.